KleeblattGames/KleeblattGames.github.io/index.md

 ### Deliverables 2/3 completed - 04.11.2023

 - CLOSED BETA DELIVERY - DELIVERABLE 2

-  **Disclaimer: During Closed Beta Access and participation is "invite only".
-Since we still want to give the wax labs community the option to get a first impression you can access the portal with a dedicated test account that can complete offers and participate on surveys but WILL NOT RECEIVE THE OPTION FOR A WITHDRAWAL of rewards.
-  User: admin@gmail.com
-  Password: test**

   - SmartCOntract developed for Staking of $KLEE.
   - Mobile View is disabled
   - Access only for invited Users - User can access the site but not attend activities.